Home Network DNS Security: Stop Telemetry Collection With DNS

 DNS protection provides an additional layer of protection between your computer and the internet by blacklisting certain sites, preventing sites from loading, and filtering out unwanted content.
 By using secure DNS servers both at home and at work, users can avoid unnecessary risks and the potential for malicious attack, not to mention the collection and sale of personal data.

-Pi-Hole as a Recursive DNS Server Installation Steps [Video Above]
+Installing Pi-hole as a Recursive DNS Server

 SB